-Marquise Blair is ready to prove he can play wherever the Seahawks need him to on defense
+Marquise Blair is ready to prove he can play wherever the Seahawks need him on defense

 RENTON — Through the first two days of Seahawks training camp, third-year defensive back Marquise Blair has been a constant presence all over the secondary.

 Blair has lined up at nickel, the position he moved to a year ago.
-He’s lined up at strong safety, often filling in for Jamal Adams with the starting defense with Adams sitting out of on-field drills while his contract situation gets settled.
+He’s lined up at strong safety, often filling in for Jamal Adams with the starting defense as Adams sits out on-field drills while his contract situation gets settled.

 He’s lined up at free safety, a spot where he saw one of his three starts as a rookie in 2019.